aukspot/dles/README.md

 ### Planned

 - Ability to hide/show given dles.
+- Ability to randomly choose `n` dles from the filtered dles.
 - URL parameters:
   - to load filters.
   - to load an exact list of dles. (each dle must be in `dles.json`)